India got entangled in net it set for Masood Azhar: Qureshi

 MULTAN: Minister for Foreign Affairs Shah Mehmood Qureshi said on Saturday that India set the net for Masood Azhar but it got entangled in it.

-He said that situation regarding the return of Shahbaz Sharif would become clear in a few days.
-He said that he had no differences over new Local Government (LG) system.
+He said that situation regarding return of Shahbaz Sharif would clear in a few days.
+He said that he had no difference over new Local Government (LG) system.

 Shah Mehmood Qureshi said Pakistan was increasing petroleum prices lately due to rise in the international market, and the cabinet meeting had discussed the issue in detail.